Elite-Cow/Crackpipe-Auto-Extractor-Monitor/README.md

 ## Updates
 v1.1 now closes to system tray!
 * Pressing "X" (close) in the program minimizes to system tray for a more passive way to run!
-* Right-Click > Quite on system tray icon to exit program.
+* Right-Click > Quit on system tray icon to exit program.

 ##
 ## Known Bugs